-Sony A77 II versus Sony RX100 IV
+Sony A77 II vs RX100 IV

-The Sony Alpha SLT-A77 II and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were announced, respectively, in May 2014 and June 2015.
+The Sony Alpha SLT-A77 II and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were revealed to the public, respectively, in May 2014 and June 2015.
 The A77 II is a DSLR, while the RX100 IV is a fixed lens compact.
 The cameras are based on an APS-C (A77 II) and an one-inch (RX100 IV) sensor.
-The A77 II has a resolution of 24 megapixel, whereas the RX100 IV provides 20 MP.
+The A77 II has a resolution of 24 megapixels, whereas the RX100 IV provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (60 percent) than the Sony A77 II.
 It is worth mentioning in this context that the A77 II is splash and dust resistant, while the RX100 IV does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 IV has a lens built in, whereas the A77 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the A77 II gets 480 shots out of its NP-FM500H battery, while the RX100 IV can take 280 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 IV can be charged via the USB port, which can be very convenient when travelling.